ZeroCry/Datastructures-and-Algorithms-notes/Lectures/Raw/Lecture-3_raw.md

 The same principle is applied to floats and doubles.

-An ADT can be implementent using other Datatypes, for example, a priority queue can be implemented using Lists, Trees, etc.
+An ADT can be implement using other datatype, for example, a priority queue can be implemented using Lists, Trees, etc.

 ### Lists